 If you are asked for a print release when printing, you can access your personal print release here.

 When sending your photos to print, remember that you can crop in on your photo for lots of different options.
-The images are high resolution and should be fine with cropping in a bit for large prints.
+The images are high resolution and should print beautifully.

 Archiving your photos